 Checkout with your new domain name

 It’s not as necessary to get the .com extension as it once was, but if it’s still preferable.
 If available, the .net extension is a good second option.
-For One Dog Solutions the .com extension we wanted wasn’t available, so we chose .solutions.
+For One Dog Solutions, the .com extension we wanted wasn’t available, so we chose .solutions.
 Clever, right?
-It fit with our branding and name quite well.
+It fits with our branding and name quite well.